SUPPORTING SCHOOLS, COUNSELORS AND OTHER EDUCATORS

 Is SVHS an accredited school?
-Yes, SVHS is accredited by AdvancED (now renamed “Cognia”), the largest community of education professionals in the world.
-AdvancED is the trusted partner to 34,000 educational institutions—employing more than four million educators and enrolling more than 20 million students—across the United States and 70 other nations.
+Yes, SVHS is accredited by WASC and Cognia (formerly “AdvancED”) AdvancED is the largest community of education professionals in the world and the trusted partner to 34,000 educational institutions—employing more than four million educators and enrolling more than 20 million students—across the United States and 70 other nations.

 Are the courses NCAA approved?
 Yes.
 Silicon Valley High School courses are approved by NCAA, the National Collegiate Athletic Association.

 Why are some courses NCAA approved and some are not?
 NCAA only approves core curriculum courses like English and Math.
 NCAA doesn’t approve courses it considers electives.

 How are Students Monitored and Their Progress Tracked?

 How do I know the student successfully completed the course?
 When the student has completed the course and earned a passing score they can access the certificate of completion.
 The student can also request we send you a record of course completion.
 If you wish to, your can monitor the progress of your students through your own SVHS account (see below).

 How do I monitor the progress of students?
 You can request to have a Counselor role with SVHS and monitor your student’s progress and grades.
 First, you will need a SVHS account.
 You can set up an account here.
 Once you have an account, contact us and we will coordinate the set-up with you.